domiyanyue/my_notes/Verilog_learning.md

 - There is a third block, which is used in test benches only: it is called Initial statement.

 ### Initial Block
+An initial block, as the name suggests, is executed only once when simulation starts.
+This is useful in writing test benches.
+If we have multiple initial blocks, then all of them are executed at the beginning of simulation.
 ```
 initial begin
     clk = 0;